CubeVic/My_notes/docs/Machine Learning/Google Crash Course/ML Concepsts/First_steps_TensorFlow.md

 >
 **Tensor:**
 The primary data structure in TensorFlow programs.
 Tensors are N-dimensional (where N could be very large) data structures, most commonly scalars, vectors, or matrices.
 The elements of a Tensor can hold integer, floating-point, or string values.

+## Common hyperparameter in Machine Learning

+Many of the coding exercises contain the following hyperparameters:

+* **steps**, which is the total number of training iterations.
+One step calculates the loss from one batch and uses that value to modify the model's weights once.
+* **batch size**, which is the number of examples (chosen at random) for a single step.
+For example, the batch size for SGD is 1.

+The following formula applies:

+$$
+total_number_of_trained_examples = batch size * steps
+$$